 A new shared secret must be generated to securely communicate with Shopify’s API.
-Create a new shared secret from your app’s page in the Partners dashboard.
+Create a new shared secret from your app’s page in the Partner Dashboard.

 Step 2: Configure webhooks

-Webhooks are signed with your app’s shared secret to prevent forgeries.
-If your app uses webhooks, configure it to accept both webhooks signed with both the new shared secret and webhooks signed with the old shared secret until after revoking the old secret.
+Webhooks are signed with your app’s secret key to prevent forgeries.
+If your app uses webhooks, configure it to accept both webhooks signed with both the new secret key and webhooks signed with the old secret key until after revoking the old secret.

-Shopify will sign webhooks with your app's oldest unrevoked shared secret.
-We know it can be convenient to use the same secret key configuration for both OAuth and webhook validation, but this makes it easy to incorrectly validate webhooks using only the new shared secret after following step #3.
+Shopify will sign webhooks with your app's oldest unrevoked secret key.
+We know it can be convenient to use the same secret key configuration for both OAuth and webhook validation, but this makes it easy to incorrectly validate webhooks using only the new secret key after following step #3.

 Step 3: Configure OAuth

-Access tokens requested from Shopify’s API using the new shared secret will be secure.
-Configure your app to use only the new shared secret for OAuth Authentication.
+Access tokens requested from Shopify’s API using the new secret key will be secure.
+Configure your app to use only the new secret key for OAuth Authentication.

 Step 4: Generate new refresh token

-Many of the access tokens stored by your app will be associated with the old shared secret.
-New access tokens must be requested from the Shopify API to work with the new shared secret.
+Many of the access tokens stored by your app will be associated with the old secret key.
+New access tokens must be requested from the Shopify API to work with the new secret key.
 You'll need a refresh token to generate these new access tokens.
-Create a refresh token from your app’s page in the Partners dashboard.
-Refresh tokens automatically expire after one hour
+Create a refresh token from your app’s page in the Partner Dashboard.
+Refresh tokens automatically expire after one hour.

 Step 5: Request new access tokens

-For each access token stored by your application, refresh it by requesting an access token using your new shared secret and the refresh token:
+For each access token stored by your application, refresh it by requesting an access token using your new secret key and the refresh token:

 with the following parameters: